MohammadHakim/KissManga-Crawler/README.md

 #Hello!#

-This project includes a crawler scripts for <https://kissmanga.com>:
+This project includes a crawler script for <https://kissmanga.com>:

 1.	notification.py which checks for latest chapters